WABC-TV

 WABC-TV (channel 7) is a television station in New York City.
 It is the flagship station of the ABC television network, owned and operated through its ABC Owned Television Stations division.
-WABC-TV maintains studio facilities in the Hudson Square neighborhood of Lower Manhattan, co-located with ABC's corporate headquarters.
+WABC-TV maintains studio facilities at 7 Hudson Square in Lower Manhattan, co-located with ABC's corporate headquarters.
 The station transmits from atop the Empire State Building.

-WABC-TV is best known in broadcasting circles for its version of the Eyewitness News format and for its morning show, syndicated nationally by corporate cousin Disney Media & Entertainment Distribution.
+WABC-TV is best known in broadcasting circles for its version of the Eyewitness News format and for its morning show, syndicated nationally by corporate cousin Disney Entertainment.

 History

 As WJZ-TV (1948–1953)

 The station signed on August 10, 1948, as WJZ-TV, the first of three television stations signed on by ABC during that same year, with WENR-TV in Chicago and WXYZ-TV in Detroit being the other two.
 Channel 7's call letters came from its then-sister radio station, WJZ.
 In its early years, WJZ-TV was programmed much like an independent station, as the ABC television network was still, for the most part, in its very early stages of development; the ABC-owned stations did air some common programming during this period, especially after the 1949 fall season when the network's prime time schedule began to expand.
-The station's original transmitter site was located at The Pierre Hotel at 2 East 61st Street, before moving to the Empire State Building a few years later.
+The station's original transmitter site was located at The Pierre Hotel at 2 East 61st Street, before moving to the Empire State Building in 1950.
 The station's original studios were located at 77 West 66th Street, with additional studios at 7 West 66th Street.
 A tunnel linked ABC studios at 7 West 66th Street to the lobby of the Hotel des Artistes, a block north on West 67th Street.
 Another studio inside the Hotel des Artistes was used for Eyewitness News Conference.